Skip to main content

 The downloads for Chromedriver and IEDriver executables can be found from Chromium and Selenium:

-The Chrome webdriver is typically named chromedriver.exe, the Internet Explorer webdriver is typically named IEDriverServer.exe.
+The Chrome WebDriver is typically named chromedriver.exe, the Internet Explorer WebDriver is typically named IEDriverServer.exe.
 These drivers can be saved to anywhere on the hard drive, as long as you know the path to the location.

 Microsoft Edge